 - At least one director must be a resident of India.

-- Director Identification Number (DIN) will be required.
+- A Director Identification Number (DIN) will be required.

-- Digital Signature Certificate (DSC) will be required.
+- A Digital Signature Certificate (DSC) will be required.

-Under the Companies Act, 2013 a public limited company is a company that allows the transfer of shares to the general public.
+Under the Companies Act, 2013 a Public Limited Company Registration is a company that allows the transfer of shares to the general public.
 Moreover, its stock can be acquired by an individual either privately or through trade.

 - The transfer/ sale of shares in to the public disperses the unsystematic risk.